• Blood is a fluid connective tissue.

 ➧Superior Vena Cava

-➧Endothelium is the innermost layer of blood vessels that consists of just a single layer of cells.
+➧The endothelium is the innermost layer of blood vessels that consists of just a single layer of cells.

 ➧Veins are blood vessels that carry blood to the heart in an even flow.
-They have thin walls large lumens and valves.
+They have thin walls with large lumens and valves.

 • The human circulatory system consists of two circuits systemic and pulmonary.